Azzoz06/EDHEC_Ai/README.md

   + Think about,
   + Describe,
   + Mockup,
-  + Present and AI use case
+  + Present an AI use case

 The group work is a Hackathon-style work throughout the entire duration of the workshop (more or less 1.5 month).
 Presentation of projects will take place on **April 19th**.
+More information about the expected work: [here](GroupWork.md)

 ---
 ## Agenda